CockvoreMC/verified-retards/README.md

 # Info
 This repository is made for entertainment and clowning on people.
 Don't take anything serious, reporting won't work as I'll reupload the repo right after.

+# Support
+There's multiple ways you can support the project:
+- Fork the repository so more people see it.
+- Make a pullrequest with a retard I should add to the repository.
+(Please follow the way I write everything down as well.)

 # Navigation
 ## [Gallery](https://github.com/Cypphi/verified-retards/tree/main/gallery)
 *List of random images of retards.*